Title II of the Americans with Disabilities Act

 Title II of the ADA requires the City of Seattle to provide people with disabilities an equal opportunity to access City services, programs and activities.

 For more information regarding the City of Seattle and Title II of the ADA, please visit seattle.gov/ada

 If you feel that the City of Seattle has failed to accommodate your disability or provide you with equal access to a City activity, program or service, you have a few options:

-- Work with the Holly Delcambre, City of Seattle ADA Coordinator, to resolve the issue directly with the City department
+- Work with Jennifer Mechem, the City of Seattle ADA Coordinator, to resolve the issue directly with the City department

 Email: ADA coordinator

 Voice: 206-684-2489 (CITY)

 P.O.
 Box 94689